unicode-org/cldr/docs/ldml/tr35-info.md

 ## Mixed Units

 Mixed units, or unit sequences, are units with the same base unit which are listed in sequence.
-Common examples are feet and inches, meters and centimeters, and hours, minutes, and seconds.
+Common examples are feet and inches; meters and centimeters; hours, minutes, and seconds; degrees, minutes, and seconds.
-Mixed unit identifiers are expressed using the "-and-" infix, as in "foot-and-inch", "meter-and-centimeter", and "hour-and-minute-and-second".
+Mixed unit identifiers are expressed using the "-and-" infix, as in "foot-and-inch", "meter-and-centimeter", "hour-and-minute-and-second", "degree-and-arc-minute-and-arc-second."

 Scalar values for mixed units are expressed in the largest unit, according to the sort order discussed above in "Normalization".
 For example, numbers for "foot-and-inch" are expressed in feet.

-Mixed unit identifiers should be from largest to smallest (eg foot-and-inch instead of inch-and-foot).
+Mixed unit identifiers should be from highest to lowest (eg foot-and-inch instead of inch-and-foot), and that is reflected in the display.
 If it turns out that some locales present certain mixed units in a different order, additional structure will be needed in CLDR.

-If a maximum/minimum number of decimals or signficant digits is desired in formatting, those values should should be adapted to the mixed radix used, starting with the largest unit, and discarding smaller units where they would be overly accurate.
-For example, if the goal is 1 part in 100, then "6 miles 1 foot" is overly precise, while "6 foot 1 inch" has approximately the right accuracy.
+Only the lowest unit can have decimal fractions; the higher units will be integers, so no "3.5 feet 3 inches".
+If a number is negative, then only the highest unit shows the minus sign: eg, "-3 hours 27 minutes".
+If one of the units is zero, then it is normally omitted: eg, "3 feet" instead of "3 feet 0 inches".
+However, when all of the units would be omitted, then the highest unit is shown with zero: eg "0 feet".

+Implementations may offer mechanisms to control the precision of the formatted mixed unit.
+For example:
+* an implementation could apply the precision of a number formatter to the final unit.
+* an implementation could allow a percentage precision; thus 1612 meters with ±1% precision would be represented by **1 mile** rather than **1 mile 9 feet**.

+The default behavior is to round the lowest unit to the nearest integer.
+Thus 1.99959 degree-and-arc-minute-and-arc-second would be (before rounding) **1 degree 59 minutes 58.524 seconds**.
+After rounding it would be **1 degree 59 minutes 59 seconds**.

+If the lowest unit would round to zero, or round up to the size of the next higher unit, then the next higher unit is rounded instead, recursively.
+Thus 1.999862 degree-and-arc-minute-and-arc-second would be (before rounding) **1 degree 59 minutes 59.5032 degrees**.
+After rounding the last unit it would be **1 degree 59 minutes 60 seconds**, which rounds up to **1 degree 60 minutes**, which rounds up to  **2 degrees**.
+This can be determined before computing the lower units: for example, if the remainder in degrees is below 1/120 degrees or above 119/120 degrees, then the degrees can be rounded without computing the minutes.

 ## Testing